Leonauna/Educational_CADD/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Leonauna/Educational_CADD/blob/master/CADD_pipeline.ipynb)

 # Educational CADD Tutorial
 An educational tutorial to showcase Computer Aided Drug Discovery (CADD) in the classroom.
-The interactive Jupyter Notebooks are designed for teaching purposes and lead the user through a simplifed virtual molecular compound screening pipeline.
+The interactive Jupyter Notebooks are designed for teaching purposes and lead the user through a simplifed virtual compound screening pipeline.

-Our tutorial runs through an example of the protein estrogen receptor (1G50) which has a correlated link to breast cancer.
-Using a data subset from the ZINC15 database, we apply a random forest classifier to predict the effectiveness of a molecular footprint as a promising drug target.
+Our tutorial runs through an example of the protein estrogen receptor (PDB ID: 1G50) which is important in the breast cancer setting.
+Using a data subset from the ChEMBL database, we apply a random forest predictor to identify new lead compounds from a mock dataset and their potential in binding to estrogen receptor.

 ### [Click here for presentation](https://leonauna.github.io/Educational_CADD/)